mlte-team/mlte/docs/docs/negotiation_card.md

 Goals or objectives that the model is going to help satisfy.
 For each goal, there can be one or more metrics to measure that goal, and every metric has a corresponding baseline.

-Example: Match voice recordings that belong to the same person
+*Example: Match voice recordings that belong to the same person*

 #### Metric

 For each goal, select a performance metric that captures the system's ability to accomplish that goal.

-Example: Accuracy on matching voices from the same person
+*Example: Accuracy on matching voices from the same person*

 #### Baseline

 Select a baseline for each performance metric, which means a measurement that evaluates whether or not the model will/can achieve the main goal for which it is being created.
 If the goal cannot be measured directly, select a reasonable proxy and justify how that will reliably predict the model’s performance in achieving its goal.

-Example: Human accuracy for matching voices is ~60%
+*Example: Human accuracy for matching voices is ~60%*

 ### ML Problem Type

 Type of ML problem that the model is intended to solve.

-Example: Classification
+*Example: Classification*

 ### ML Task

 Well-defined task that model is expected to perform, or problem that the model is expected to solve.

-Example: Identifying which voice recordings were spoken by the same person
+*Example: Identifying which voice recordings were spoken by the same person*

 ### Usage Context

 Who is intended to utilize the system/model; how the results of the model are going to be used by end users or in the context of a larger system.

-Example: Analyzing many recordings to determine which ones include a specific person of interest
+*Example: Analyzing many recordings to determine which ones include a specific person of interest*

-### Risk of Producing a False Positive
+### False Positive Risk

+What is the risk of producing a false positive?

+*Example: Incorrect positive results will cause extra work for the analyts that needs to examine every recording flagged by the model.*

-### Risk of Producing a False Negative
+### False Negative Risk

+What is the risk of producing a false negative?

+*Example: Incorrect negative results means that the model will not flag suspicious recordings, so the analysts might miss information that is crucial to an investigation.*

 ### Other Risks of Producing Incorrect Results

+What are the other risks of producing incorrect results?

 ## Data

-Details of the data that will influence development efforts; fill out all that are known.
+Details of the data that will influence development efforts.
+Fill out the following fields for each dataset being used.

-### Data Description
+### Dataset Description

-Describe the data generally.
+Short description of the dataset that will be used for model development.

+*Example: Voice recordings from phone calls made to numbers in the 412 area code.*

-### Data Source
+### Source

-Where is the data coming from?
+Where is the data coming from, e.g., Enterprise Data, Public Data Source, Synthetic Data?

+*Example: Company log data collected between Jan 1, 2023 and Dec 31, 2023.*

-### Data Classification
+### Classification

-What classification is the data?
+What is the classification of the data?

+*Example: Classified, Unclassified, Personal Health Information, etc.*

 ### Data Access / Availability